 Introduction To Custard Apple Farming Project Report

-The following information details about Custard Apple Farming Project Report or Sitaphal Cultivation Practices.
+The following information details Custard Apple Farming Project Report or Sitaphal Cultivation Practices.

 This Custard Apple Farming Project Report describes the cultivation techniques and requirements; at the end, it describes the investment for farming and the expected profits of Custard apple.

 The tree is erect and has a trunk of 25-35 cm thickness with a spreading crown.
 The average height of the tree is between 4.5 to 10 m.
 The leaves of the tree smell weird and are deciduous in nature.
 They have an oblong shape with a length of 10-20 cm and a width of a maximum of 5 cm.
 The leaves have conspicuous veins and are arranged alternately on the stem.
 Flowers of the plant can be found in clusters; they are slender and have rich fragrance.
 The petals are 2-3 cm long with pale yellow color on the inside having red or purple spots and light green on the outside.

 The fruit is 8-16 cm in diameter and looks like a heart.
 It is lopsided, irregular, or oblate having depression at the base.
 The skin of the fruit is thin, but rough in texture and turns brownish or yellow when ripe.
 The inside of the fruit contains a thick creamy granular layer of flesh in the form of juicy segments with a single hard, black and glossy seed.
 A fibrous central core extends halfway through the fruit and is attached to the stem.
 A single fruit may contain 50 seeds on average.

 The fruits contain calories, proteins, carbohydrates, calcium, phosphorous, iron, carotene, thiamine, riboflavin, niacin, ascorbic acid, nicotinic acid, and moisture.